-ExpoMuseum was first created as a web site in 1998.
-Since then, the site has gone through several incarnations and now averages over 20,000 unique visitors each month.
+ExpoMuseum.com was first created in 1998.
+Since then, the site has gone through several incarnations and receives thousands of visitors from nearly every nation on the planet.

 2007 saw the addition of a blog.
 In 2009, we partnered with WorldsFairCommunity.org who hosts the discusion boards, a Twitter feed was added, and we started The World's Fair Podcast.